rodrigofentanes/rodrigofentanes/README.md

 # Dados pessoais
-- :footprints: Possuo amplo conhecimento em Salesforce e suas tecnologias adjacentes.
+- :footprints: I have extensive knowledge of Salesforce and its adjacent technologies.
-- :footprints: Tenho maior experiência com linguagens de programação orientada a objetos como Java e Apex.
+- :footprints: I have greater experience with object-oriented programming languages ​​such as Java, Apex, C#.
-- :footprints: Possou conhecimentos nas linguagens de programação JavaScript, PHP, Ruby, C e C++.
+- :footprints: I am also proficient in Javascript and some of its technologies.
+Example: React, Node, Next and Nest.
-- :footprints: Tenho conhecimento em HTML, CSS, RegEx, Git, SQL, NoSQL, Project Patterns, UML, RegEx, XML, JSON, APIs, Clean Code.
+- :footprints: I have some knowledge in PHP, Ruby, C, C++, HTML, CSS, RegEx, Git, SQL, NoSQL, Project Patterns, UML, RegEx, XML, JSON, APIs, Clean Code.
-- :seedling: Sou um entusiasta das diversas tecnologias da programação.
+- :seedling: Lets code!